Job Search for a Macro Social Worker

 Also, consider volunteering.
 This can lead to job opportunities as well as give you the chance to gain new skills.
 Most organizations prefer to hire someone they know over someone who randomly sent a resume.
 This is also why it is a good idea to keep in touch with supervisors from your field placements.

 If you are looking for more information on macro social work careers, I provide coaching for students and professionals.
 I am also available for speaking engagements.
-You can by emailing me at firstname.lastname@example.org.
+You can reach by phone at 1-631-615-1709 or by email at firstname.lastname@example.org.

 Job Search for a Macro Social Worker by Rachel L. West is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.